fdazen/fda-documentation/general.md

- **NOTE** Making a certain language the default one does not mean that all users will have the same language upon log-in.
-Each user can choose a different language for the same account and they can set this up on the _Preferences_ area:
+{{site.data.alerts.note}} Making a certain language the default one does not mean that all users will have the same language upon log-in.
+Each user can choose a different language for the same account and they can set this up on the _Preferences_ area:   {{site.data.alerts.end}}

 ![General_5.png]({{site.baseurl}}/images/General_5.png)